Traditions for modern weddings

-The only thing that’s mandatory is making your vows and signing the register.
+The only thing you need for your wedding is to make vows and sign the register.

 Yet we continue.
-Because that’s the way it’s always been done.
+Because that’s how it’s always been done.
 Because that’s what everyone else does.

 Why do I care so much?

-Well, as a documentary wedding photographer, I’ll capture the feeling of your day, so you can relive it.
-All the emotions you experience on the day will come back when you look at your photos.
-Take a first dance photo.
-The picture may be aesthetically beautiful, but if you spent your entire first dance feeling awkward under the spotlight, guess how you’ll feel when you look at the photo?
-And I bet a year’s supply of bourbon biscuits you won’t like the picture.
+Well, as a documentary wedding photographer, I’ll capture the feelings of your day, so you can relive every moment.
+So all the emotions you experience on the day will come back when you look at your photos.
+Take a first-dance photo.
+The picture may be aesthetically beautiful, but if you ignored your dislike for being in the spotlight because “everyone does a first dance” – and then spent the entire dance feeling awkward … guess how you’ll feel when you look at the photo?

 The wedding traditions I ship